|

 an international media extravaganza; Kennedy's thirty years previously

 were largely concealed from the contemporary public.
+A similar situation obtained where the church

 and its leaders, both national and local were concerned.
 The media was